nask0123/webproject/README.md

 Deployment

 The application is deployed on Render.
-The frontend is accessible at: